atestuseraccount/debops-examples-2/README.md

             <namespace>.example-2/
 ```

-In the above example, <namespace> is determined by Galaxy CLI based on the resource passed to the `install` command.
+In the above example, &lt;namespace&gt; is determined by Galaxy CLI based on the resource passed to the `install` command.
 Suppose this repository is imported into Galaxy under the Galaxy Namespace 'foo', and the user passes a Galaxy resource as follows:

 ```
 $ ansible-galaxy-cli content-install -t role foo.debops-examples-2